shiina4119/bitespeed-assignment/README.md

 }
 ```

-GET `/all` will return a JSON array containing all the records stored in the database
+GET `/all` will return a JSON array containing all the records stored in the database.

+GET `/clear` will delete all rows in the database.